Admissions for International Students

 Application for International Students

-Students planning to attend HCC on F-1 status must submit/upload a complete application to the Office of International Student Services & Study Abroad (OISS&SA) by the application deadlines (incomplete applications will NOT be accepted for processing).
+Students planning to attend HCC on F-1 status must submit/upload a complete application to the Office of International Services & Programs (ISP) by the application deadlines (incomplete applications will NOT be accepted for processing).

 What type of F-1 International Student am I?
 (Click on links below for steps on how to complete each application)

 - New International Student: I live outside the U.S. and want to attend HCC on an F-1 visa.